Furman Bell Tower – Greenville, South Carolina

 South Carolina | SC Picture Project | Greenville County Photos | Furman Bell Tower

-The Bell Tower is one of Furman University’s most beloved landmarks.
-Furman’s original bell tower was built in 1854 on what used to be the men’s campus.
+This Florentine bell tower is one of Furman University’s most beloved landmarks.
+Furman’s original bell tower was built in 1854 on what used to be the men’s campus in Downtown Greenville.
 The bells rang to signal the start of classes and to celebrate victories for the athletic teams.
-Classes at Furman were disbanded during the Civil War, but the bells in the bell tower were rung to announce Confederate victories.
+Classes at Furman were disbanded during the Civil War, but the bells in the tower were rung to announce Confederate victories.

 The original bell tower was not freestanding but connected to “Old Main” or, as it later became known, Richard Furman Hall.
 It was designed by Edward C. Jones of Jones and Lee, a prominent architectural firm in Charleston that also designed many other buildings such as Old Main at Wofford in Spartanburg, the Church of the Holy Cross in Stateburg, much of Magnolia Cemetery in Charleston, and several other churches and buildings in Charleston (1).